 A telephone is located in camp for official business and emergency use only.
-Youth are not allowed to use the phone unless absolutely necessary and, then, must be accompanied by an adult leader.
+Youth are not allowed to use the phone unless absolutely necessary and then, must be accompanied by an adult leader.

 All emergency calls to camp should be made to the camp phone at (812) 995-3272.
-Please do not distribute this number to parents, but have committee members that can be called in an emergency.